catalyst-fp7/documents/interoperability/interoperability.md

 This specification will take a pragmatic approach, to attempt to at least provide a common denominator that is sufficient for our narrow field, technology independent, and allows the minimal number of requirements for sharing widgets OUTSIDE the ecosystem (on web forums, web sites, social networks, etc.)

+## End-user platforms

+Most participants are expected interact on social and communication platforms, while community moderators and harvesters would use catalyst integration platforms to distill structured discussion from those platforms.
+The results of the structured discussions (visualization, synthesis, attention mediation) will be sent back to the communication platforms as messages.
+Some functionality such as dynamic visualization, creativity widgets and voting should be integrated into those communication platforms which have appropriate integration mechanisms.
+In some cases, some participants may choose to migrate to the integration platforms for their richer environment; in general, this should only be a requirement for harvesters and moderators.

 # Architectural components

 ```graphviz